All the stores you shopped at as a teen are going bankrupt

 American Apparel

-This year also saw the closing of all the remaining 110 American Apparel stores.
-In November of last year, the retailer filed for a bankruptcy.
+Last year also saw the closing of all the remaining 110 American Apparel stores.
+In November of 2016, the retailer filed for bankruptcy.
 It was later bought by Gildan Activewear, which had no interest in its stores or factories.
-And so after 20 years of being an example of a “made in America” company, American Apparel is done, and whatever remains is Canadian.
+And so after 20 years of being an example of a “made in America” company, American Apparel is done.
+While Gildan manufactures some portion of its products in the Los Angeles areas, its items are also manufactured in factories in Nicaragua and Honduras.
+Since its takeover of American Apparel, Gildan made $50 million in sales.
+This year, it hopes to double sales to $100 million.

 Guess all we have left is Abercrombie & Fitch … for now.